agilitehub/node-service-pool/README.md

 }

-// Step 4: Add service entry to pool pool.add(serviceEntry, (err, service) => {
-  // service - the returned connection to MongoDb in this case })
+// Step 4: Add service entry to pool let service = pool.add(serviceEntry) // service[Promise] = the returned connection to MongoDb in this case

-// Step 5: Get a service entry by id let service = pool.get(id) // service - the returned connection to MongoDb in this case
+// Step 5: Get a service entry by id let service = pool.get(id) // service[Object] - the returned connection to MongoDb in this case

 // Step 6: Test a service entry by id let serviceActive = pool.test(id) // serviceActive - A boolean value confirming if the service is active